digital-science/dimensions-network-gen/README.md

 # Dimensions Network Generation tool

-A Python tool that streamlines the process of creating scientific networks visualizations, by using data from [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).
+A Python tool that streamlines the process of creating scientific networks visualizations (aka *science maps*), by using data from [Dimensions on Google BigQuery](https://www.dimensions.ai/products/bigquery/).
 Currenlty the only output visualization supported is [VOSviewer](https://www.vosviewer.com/).
-More visualizations will be added in the future.
+More visualizations might be added in the future.

 ## What it looks like